Prince Kamal el Dine Hussein: Military career

 Educated at the Theresian Military Academy in Austria, Prince Kamal el Dine Hussein attained the rank of general and became the commander-in-chief of the Egyptian Army in 1914.

 Marriage

-Prince Kamal el Dine Hussein married in Cairo on 5 May 1904 to Princess Nimet Allah (1881–1965), youngest daughter of Khedive Tewfik Pasha.
-The couple did not have any children.
+Prince Kamal el Dine Hussein married in Cairo on 5 May 1904 to Princess Nimet Allah (1881–1965), the youngest daughter of Khedive Tewfik Pasha.
+The couple gave birth to Prince Ali Samy Kamal (1920-2008).